pohlm01/master-thesis/4_comparison.typ

 In comparison, a comparable Bikeshed certificate with a 256-bit ECDSA key would contain 704 authentication-related bytes, assuming 280 million active @ap:pl.
 The full certificate would be 785 bytes in size.
 Thus, the X.509 certificate chain has an overhead of 1,238 bytes, or 99~%, while the Bikeshed certificate has an overhead of 81 bytes, or 12~%.
-Even though we only analyzed a single example that closely, this indicates that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
+Even though we only analyzed a single example, it indicates that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
 An analysis of the certificate chains of the top websites implies that certificates are often even bigger than our example.
 #cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains sent by roughly 75,000 of the Tranco top sites ranking~@tranco.
 It reveals that the 5#super[th] percentile of certificate chains is 2,308~bytes big, and the median certificate chain has 4,032~bytes.